-This year’s (2017) examinations consisted of an English and Maths paper:
+This year’s (2018) examinations consisted of a paper based English and Maths examination.

 What will the new exam look like in 2019?

-Given that the new exam will be taken online and is to be comprised of reasoning and maths, it is likely that this test will not be all that dissimilar to the current Pre-Tests in existence, e.g. ISEB Common Pre-Test.
+Despite the fact that this test will not be taken online (like so many 11+ assessments these days!), it is likely that it will not be all that dissimilar to the current online 11+ Pre-Tests in existence (e.g. ISEB Common Pre-Test) which test reasoning and mathematical ability.
 Please see our blog entitled, ‘A Guide to Computerised Pre-Tests’ for more information on their structure, content and recommended preparation.

 What else is changing in 2019?

 The Consortium have said that the reduction in time spent examining will afford schools the opportunity to develop a more comprehensive interview process: “There will be no further written assessments at our Schools, and we will develop the creativity of our interview processes.”
 To this end the ‘creative interview part’ is likely to consist of a group activity and an individual interview.
 Problem solving, working collaboratively and an ability to communicate effectively are all likely to be highly important.

 Sign up to our newsletter to be kept up to date about our latest news and offerings.